nonsleepr/nonsleepr.github.io/resume/Résumé.md

 _Client: Intesa Sanpaolo, Russia_

-- Assigned as an Application Developer for newly introduced Temenos T24 system.
-  Quickly gained necessary knowledge to successfully lead a team of five developers to implement a new system.
+- Assigned as an Application Developer for newly introduced banking system, quickly gained necessary knowledge to successfully lead a team of five developers to implement a new system.
-- Migrated data from legacy banking systems to Temenos T24 solution and achieved significant improvements in system performance by optimizing queries and tuning databases to handle the increased data volumes.
+- Migrated data from legacy banking systems to the new solution and achieved significant improvements in system performance by optimizing queries and tuning databases to handle the increased data volumes.
-- While maintaining the system, I also worked with different partners to collect requirements and translated them into Statements of Work.
-These were then implemented as product features by my team and peer teams.
+- Worked with system's users to collect requirements and translated them into Statements of Work that were later implemented as product features by my team.
-- Designed a set of frameworks to integrate Temenos T24 with WebSphere MQ.
-This resulted in a unification of the project's code base and decreased code complexity which further increased system performance.
+- Designed a set of frameworks to integrate new banking system with WebSphere MQ which resulted in a unification of the project's code base and decreased code complexity which further increased system performance.

 ### Rosbank (Societe Generale Group)